 Yes, if you require an extension of our standard application deadline, please fill out the application deadline extension form.

 Please note however, that applications are reviewed only upon completion and as applicants are admitted on a rolling basis, even if your request for an extension is granted, the later an application is completed, the greater the disadvantage to the applicant.
-Moreover, all applications received after December 15 require a $100 application fee (regular application fee and $25 late fee.)
+Moreover, all applications received after December 15 will automatically be assessed a $110 application fee (regular application fee and $25 late fee.)

 LSAC and Application Fees

-Do I need to use LSAC to apply to Penn Law?
+Do I need to use LSAC to apply to Penn Carey Law?

-Will Penn Law waive the requirement to use LSAC for application submission?
+Will Penn Carey Law waive the requirement to use LSAC for application submission?